ibm-cloud-docs/vpc/vsi-is-iam-access.md

 - Access to a container resource doesn't automatically grant access to its subresources.
 For example, granting access to a VPC doesn't grant access to subnets in that VPC.
 - Similarly, access to a subresource does not grant access to its container resource.
 For example, granting access to a subnet doesn't grant access to that subnet's VPC.
 - In general, to change the relationship between multiple resources, the user must have access to each resource.
 For example, to attach a network interface to a security group, the user must have access to both the network interface and the security group.

-For more information about assigning user roles in the UI, see [Managing user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
+For more information about assigning user roles in the console, see [Managing user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).

 You can also assign user roles by using {{site.data.keyword.cloud}} Command Line Interface (CLI).
 You can select resources by using resource attributes.
 For more information, see [VPC resource attributes](/docs/vpc?topic=vpc-resource-attributes).